 BY ALI ALIZADEH

-Over the past decade, the Sales Engineer has arguably become one of the most important business hires alongside the sales team.
+Over the past decade, the sales engineer (SE) has arguably become one of the most important business hires alongside the sales team.
 They play an integral part in the sales process by helping develop and present compelling solutions to the buyers while also presenting the competitive advantages of their solution.

 In this environment it is critical for companies to be very strategic in how they go about finding, attracting, choosing and equipping their technical sales teams.
 Those who have gotten it right have avoided making the following 3 mistakes: